 Wonderland Avenue Elementary School is a public elementary school in Los Angeles.
-The principal of Wonderland Avenue Elementary School is Donald Wilson.
-550 children attend Wonderland Avenue Elementary School and are mostly White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-4% of the Wonderland Avenue Elementary School students are "limited in English proficiency."
-10% of the 550 students here get reduced lunch prices.
+The principal of Wonderland Avenue Elementary School is Donald Wilson, whose e-mail is email@example.com.
+550 students attend Wonderland Avenue Elementary School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+3% of the Wonderland Avenue Elementary School students are "limited in English proficiency."
+8% of the 550 students here are paying reduced lunch prices.
 The student to teacher ratio at Wonderland Avenue Elementary School is 21:1.
 West Hollywood Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture